causa-io/workspace-module-google/README.md

 ### Code generation

-This module implements the `google.spanner` TypeScript decorator renderer, which can be used to add `@SpannerTable` and `@SpannerColumn` decorators to classes generated from events.
+This module provides a TypeScript decorator renderer for Spanner, which can be used to add `@SpannerTable` and `@SpannerColumn` decorators to classes generated from events.
 Below is an example of how to enable it for a JSONSchema object:

 ```yaml
 title: MyClass